tolauwae/phd-thesis/src/remote/remote.typ

 For interpreting instructions, the virtual machine keeps track of its own program pointer $m . p c$, which points to the next instruction to be executed in the program buffer.
 We may dereference this pointer to get the next opcode to execute (@alg.interpretation:opcode), for example `0x7f`.
 A switch statement then matches the current opcode (@alg.interpretation:switch).
 For our example, the switch determines our opcode to be a binary operator for 64-bit integers that will be handled by the #emph[interpretBinaryi64] function.
 This function resolves the instruction further and returns whether it succeeded.
 If so, the while-loop continues, and the next opcode is processed.
 Otherwise, $"success"$ will become false, and the while loop will stop interpretation.

-When the interpretation loop stops due to a failure, the virtual machine will throw the underlying trap (@alg.interpretation:trap)#footnote[We refer interested readers to the chapter by #cite(<haas17>, form: "prose") for more information on traps in WebAssembly.];.
+When the interpretation loop stops due to a failure, the virtual machine will throw the underlying trap (@alg.interpretation:trap)#note[We refer interested readers to the paper by #cite(<haas17>, form: "prose") for more information on traps in WebAssembly.];.
 Alternatively, interpretation halts whenever the end instruction (`0x0b`) of the main entry point is reached.
 In this case, the #emph[done] variable will be set to `true`, and the main interpretation loop will stop successfully without throwing a trap.

 In @alg.binary we show the most relevant parts of #emph[interpretBinaryi64];.
 The function is used to interpret all binary operators defined by WebAssembly on 64-bit integers.
 First, it gets the two arguments for the binary operation from the operand stack (@alg.binary:pop).
 Next, the function matches the opcode with a specific operation, in our case the `i64.div_s` operation.
 If the arguments are valid for the operation, the division is executed (@alg.binary:calculate), the result is placed on the top of the stack (@alg.binary:result), and the function returns `true` indicating success (@alg.binary:success).
 When the function encounters an illegal operation such as a division by zero, it returns `false` instead (@alg.binary:trap).
 In that case, the main loop of the virtual machine will stop interpretation of the program and throw an exception, as shown on @alg.interpretation:trap in @alg.interpretation.
 Most of the code for interpreting the WebAssembly operations is structured analogously to the function highlighted in @alg.binary.